 This article looked at the specific local fields in the VSD to determine how this VSD protein changed shape to open and close the channel gate.
 There is presently no way to directly measure the inter-atomic forces between the atoms in the gate.
 Instead, the researchers used a computer simulation based upon many known forces acting at the atomic level.
 The values of these known atomic forces are collected in multiple databases available to researchers.

 The researchers found that the change in electric charge caused a change in the local electric field in salt bridges in the VSD.
 The change in the local electric field caused salt bridges in the protein in the VSD to rearrange.
-The rearrangement of the salt bridges caused the channel to close and the reverse resulted in them opening.
+The rearrangement of the salt bridges caused the channel to close.
+Reversal of the field resulted in them opening.

 The salt in a salt bridge does not refer to table salt.
 It is called a salt bridge because the interaction between 2 ionized sites that sit close to each other in a protein is similar to the interaction between 2 ions of a salt.
 However the salt bridge has a hydrogen bond as well as an electrostatic interaction.